Simon Raab: Scientific career

 Raab is the co-founder of Faro Technologies.
-Now retired, he served as chief executive officer of the company from its inception in 1982 until January 2017.
+Now retired, he was chief executive officer of the company from its inception in 1982 until January 2017.
 Faro sold to Ametek in 2025 for approximately $920 million.

 Raab holds more than 80 US patents with associated foreign patents in fields of 3D coordinate measuring systems, bio-materials, medical diagnostics and computerized surgical assistance.
 He has acted as the Chairman of LunglifeAI focusing on diagnostic tests for early lung cancer and has served as Co-Chairman of TrueDigital Surgical, Inc developing the first digital 3D surgical microscopes and robotic guidance systems.

 In 2010, he partially endowed a professor in theoretical astrophysics at the University of California, Santa Barbara held by Lars Bildsten.

-Raab is the author of a string theory, described as Definor String Theory which purports to provide a simple string based derivation of fundamental constants, including the dimensional structure of the electron and proton, the charge radius of the proton and the gravitational constant G, without free parameters.

 Artist

 Raab comes from a family involved in creative enterprises.
 His mother was a landscape artist and an acquaintance of Frederick Varley (1881–1969) from Canada's Group of Seven.
 Raab's uncle, Ernest Raab was a sculptor of Jewish art and created bronze sculptures and glass altars for synagogues and memorial sites, such as the Holocaust Memorial in Earl Bales Park Toronto, Canada.
 Raab's aunts were fashion designers and his father Alexandre, was a rose hybridizer and the author of "The Manifesto of Entrepreneurial Democracies".

 As a scientist and engineer, Raab claims to bring his technical training in materials to bear on his art:

 "My art is the result of my many years working in science and physics, encompassing a career focused on 3D measurement devices. [...]
 Parleau is about realizations.
 I realize that when I try to control, I control less.
 I realize that every time I try to color inside the lines that the color leaks out.
 I realize that understanding begins by admitting I don't understand.
 In physics, the uncertainty principle embodies the resistance to precision.
 The art begins formalized, boundary-delimited and planar, and then begins to quickly escape and deform and seek other dimensions."